Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Low- Alfv enic turbulence

 This is true not only for linear Alfv\'en waves, but statistically even in strongly nonlinear kinetic-Alfv\'en turbulence \citep{groselj2018}: in a similar sense to the fact that $\delta u \sim \delta b$ in strong MHD turbulence \citep{marongoldreich}.} Since $\Gamma_0\approx 1-k_\perp^2\rho_p^2/2$ for $k_\perp\rho_p\ll1$, but $\Gamma_0\approx 0$ for $k_\perp \rho_p\gg1$, $\alpha_k\to 1$ as $k_\perp\rho_p\ll1$ (Alfv\'en waves) and $\alpha_k\to k_\perp\rho_{\rm th}$ for $k_\perp\rho_p\gg1$ (kinetic Alfv\'en waves).
 Thus, we have

 where we have neglected $k_\parallel \vparin \ll \omega \sim k_\parallel \vA$ since $\beta_i$ is small, and as promised added an undetermined constant $c_2$ accounting for (several) prefactors of order unity we have neglected.
 This could in principle be corrected for the slowing down of the turbulent cascade due to dynamic alignment \citep{boldyrev,Chandran14,ms16} and/or imbalance \citep{schekochihin2022,chandran2025}.
 A more important limitation is that the KREHM equations assume that $\omega/\Omega_p\ll1$.
-We will rather flagrantly ignore this restriction in the following analysis: while it could be corrected for by using a more accurate dispersion relation, we believe it does not impact our results in a significant way. \am{The parameter $\varepsilon_{k_\perp}=Ec/B\vperpin$ controlling the amplitude of the electric fields is similarly found: using $E\sim k_\perp\phi$ and using Eqs.~(\ref{eq:ue}) and (\ref{eq:alphak}), } The dependence of the electric field fluctuations on $k_\perp\rho_p$ is quite different from the magnetic field fluctuations.
+We will rather flagrantly ignore this restriction in the following analysis: while it could be corrected for by using a more accurate dispersion relation, we believe it does not impact our results in a significant way.
+The parameter $\varepsilon_{k_\perp}=Ec/B\vperpin$ controlling the amplitude of the electric fields is similarly found\footnote{Note that due to the smallness of $\beta$ implied by our use of the KREHM equations, there is no contribution to $\phi$ from parallel magnetic field fluctuations $\delta b_\parallel$ as appears in the stochastic heating theory of \citet{cerri2021}.}: using $E\sim k_\perp\phi$ and using Eqs.~(\ref{eq:ue}) and (\ref{eq:alphak}),

+The dependence of the electric field fluctuations on $k_\perp\rho_p$ is quite different from the magnetic field fluctuations.
 At $k_\perp\rho_p\gg1$, $\varepsilon_{k_\perp} \propto k_\perp\rho \delta b_k$, as can be seen in the example spectrum plotted in Fig.~\ref{fig:spectrum}.
 This means that, in the absence of dissipation, the electric field fluctuations increase with $k_\perp$ for $k_\perp\rho_p\gg1$, as observed in fully kinetic turbulence simulations \citep{groselj2018}.
 Putting this all together with the estimate for the perpendicular diffusion coefficient (\ref{eq:diffK}),

 where the order-unity constants $c_1$ and $c_2$ account for all the numerical prefactors as well as "twiddles" ($\sim$) appearing in our estimates above.
 Using Eq.~(\ref{eq:qperp}), the heating rate for thermal ions (i.e. assuming $\vperpin\sim \vth)$ is then